Olympic Steel

-Olympic Steel, Inc. is a metals service center based in Cleveland, Ohio.
-The company processes and distributes carbon, coated and stainless flat-rolled sheet, coil and plate steel, aluminium alloy, tin plate, and metal-intensive branded products primarily in the United States.
+Olympic Steel, Inc. is a metals service center based in Cleveland, Ohio. it processes and distributes carbon, coated and stainless flat-rolled sheet, coil and plate steel, aluminium alloy, tin plate, and metal-intensive branded products primarily in the United States.

 Metals processing and value added services include tempering, stretch leveling, cutting-to-length, slitting, edging, shearing, blanking, burning, forming, shot blasting, laser punching, plate rolling, fabricating, machining, and welding.

-Its Chicago Tube & Iron subsidiary is a distributor of steel tubing, pipe, bar, valves & fittings, and fabricates pressure parts.
+Acquired in May 2011 for $156 million, its subsidiary Chicago Tube & Iron is a distributor of steel tubing, pipe, bar, valves & fittings, and fabricates pressure parts.

 History

-Olympic Steel was founded in 1954 by brothers Sol and Morris Siegal and Sam Sigel.
-Initially, it was a metals trading company and owned no facilities.
+Founded in 1954 by brothers Sol and Morris Siegel and Sam Sigel, Olympic Steel was initially a metal trading company and owned no facilities.
 In 1956, it opened an 11000 sqft facility in Bedford Heights, Ohio.
-By 1966, the facility had grown to 35000 sqft.
-The company offered multiple flat-rolled steel products, including coil and plate products.

-In 1975, Michael Siegal, son of Sol Siegal, joined the company.
-The next year, the facility was again expanded to 56000 sqft.
+When its facility had grown to 35000 sqft in 1966, the company offered multiple flat-rolled steel products, including coil and plate products.
+In 1976, a year after Sol's son Michael Siegal joined the firm, its facility expanded again to 56000 sqft.

+Michael Siegal bought out his father's share of the company in 1984 and David Wolfort joined the team as the company's first General Manager.
 By 1985, the company had founded a Southern sales office in Georgia and another office in Pennsylvania.
-Michael Siegal bought out his father's share of the company in 1984 and David Wolfort joined the team as the company's first General Manager.

 In 1987, Olympic Steel acquired Viking Steel Company, based in Elk Grove Village, Illinois.
 In 1988, the Philadelphia Division was formed by moving the Eastern sales office to a full warehouse facility in Lester, Pennsylvania.

 In 1989, the Southern Division moved to Greenville, South Carolina, consolidating several sales offices in the region and Olympic Steel Trading was formed to sell steel in Puerto Rico and Mexico.
 In 1990, the company acquired Eastern Steel based in Milford, Connecticut and Juster Steel of Minneapolis, Minnesota.

-In 1994, the company became a public company, selling 4,000,000 shares in an initial public offering.
-In 1996, it offered 2,500,000 more shares.

-In 1995, the company acquired Lafayette Steel & Processing based in Detroit, Michigan.
+In 1995, it acquired Lafayette Steel & Processing based in Detroit, Michigan.
+In 1996, two years after becoming a public company by selling four million shares in an initial public offering, Olympic sold another 2.5 million shares.

-In 1997, the company acquired Southeastern Metal Processing for $17 million.
-It also broke ground on its second temper mill at a facility in Bettendorf, Iowa.

-In 1998, the company entered the machining business by purchasing the assets of JNT Machining for $795,000 and opening a facility in Chambersburg, Pennsylvania.
+In 1997, in addition to acquiring Southeastern Metal Processing for $17 million, it also broke ground on its second temper mill at a facility in Bettendorf, Iowa.
+The following year, Olympic entered the machining business by purchasing the assets of JNT Machining for $795,000 and opening a facility in Chambersburg, Pennsylvania.

-In June 2006, the company acquired the Siler City, North Carolina–based Tinsley Group for $10 million.

-In 2008, the company announced fabrication facilities to be built in Dover, Ohio and Sumter, South Carolina.
+In June 2006, the company acquired the Siler City, North Carolina–based Tinsley Group (PS&W) for $10 million.
+In 2008, it announced fabrication facilities to be built in Dover, Ohio and Sumter, South Carolina.